Hair Loss Test Panel

 This lab test panel includes main blood test makers involved in hair loss in women and men: Complete Blood Count (CBC)- Can detect potential low hemoglobin and infections that can lead to hair loss.
 Ferritin- Low ferritin, an iron storage protein, has been linked to hair loss and slow down of hair growth.
 Iron and Total Iron Capacity (TIBC)- Low iron anemia has been linked to hair loss.
 Hyperandrogenism: Excessive male hormones (androgens): Total Testosterone (LC/MS), Free Testosterone (Equilibrium Ultrafiltration), DHEA-S, Dihydrotestosterone (DHT) Hypothyroidism and Hyperthyroidism: Thyroid Stimulation Hormone (TSH), Free Triidothyronine (Free T3)

-This lab test panel includes main blood test makers involved in hair loss.
+This lab test panel includes main blood test markers involved in hair loss, including conditions like female pattern hair loss.
 Note: Some medications (listed below) may cause hair loss in men and women.

 Anemia-related factors:

-• Complete Blood Count (CBC)- Can detect potential low hemoglobin and infections that can lead to hair loss.
-Additionally, some CBC makers like MCV and MCH can detect B-12 and folate deficiency that affects hair growth.
+• Complete Blood Count (CBC)—Can detect potential low hemoglobin and infections that can lead to hair loss.
+Additionally, some CBC markers like MCV and MCH can detect B-12 and folate deficiency that affects hair growth.

-• Iron and Total Iron Capacity (TIBC)- Low iron anemia has been linked to hair los
+• Iron and Total Iron Capacity (TIBC)—Low iron anemia has been linked to hair loss.

 Hyperandrogenism: Excessive male hormones (androgens):

-In healthy women, the ovaries and adrenal glands produce about 40% to 50% of the body's testosterone.
+In healthy women, the ovaries and adrenal glands produce about 40% to 50% of the body’s testosterone.
 Tumors of the ovaries and polycystic ovary syndrome (PCOS) can both cause too much androgen production.
-High testosterone can lead to high dihydrotesterone (DHT), known factor in male and female hair loss.
-Cushing disease is a problem with the pituitary gland that leads to excess amounts of corticosteroids and DHEA.
-In men with genetoc predisposition to hair loss, excess DHT may worsen this issue.
+High testosterone can lead to high dihydrotestosterone (DHT), a known factor in male and female hair loss.
+Cushing's disease is a problem with the pituitary gland that leads to excess amounts of corticosteroids and DHEA.
+In men with a genetic predisposition to hair loss, excess DHT may worsen this issue.

 Hypothyroidism and Hyperthyroidism: Both low and high thyroid function are known factors in hair loss.

-Some vitamin defficiencies can also cause hair loss in men and women with poor dietary habits, malabsortion, and illness.
+Some vitamin deficiencies can also cause hair loss in men and women with poor dietary habits, malabsorption, and illness.
 Please check our discounted vitamin tests.

 There are many causes of hair loss.
 Causes include certain diseases, chemical exposure, or drug use.
 The most common causes are:

-• Poor Nutrition - Usually complete baldness is not seen in people with nutritional deficiencies, thinning of the hair is more common.
+• Poor Nutrition - Usually complete baldness is not seen in people with nutritional deficiencies; thinning of the hair is more common.
 Studies show that limited food intake and deficiencies in certain nutrients can cause thinning.
-These include deficiencies of biotin, amino-acids (protein), zinc, and iron.
-Consuming a diet high in animal fat, such in fast food, can also have a negative effect on hair loss.
+These include deficiencies of biotin, amino acids (protein), zinc, and iron.
+Consuming a diet high in animal fat, such as in fast food, can also have a negative effect on hair loss.

-• Stress - Stress has been shown to restrict the blood supply to capillaries which prevents oxygen and nutrients from reaching the hair follicle which can prevent hair growth.
-This effect is similar to having poor circulation.
+• Stress—Stress has been shown to restrict the blood supply to capillaries, which prevents oxygen and nutrients from reaching the hair follicle, thus preventing hair growth.
+Stress can also lead to hormonal imbalances that contribute to hair loss.

-• Medications - Some medications can cause hair loss, especially medications which affect hormone levels.
+• Medications: Some medications can cause hair loss, especially medications that affect hormone levels.
 These medications include contraceptive pills, some forms of hormone replacement therapy, anabolic steroids, and acne medication.
-Other medications which can have an effect on hair loss include those for blood pressure, diabetes, heart disease, and cholesterol.
+Other medications that can have an effect on hair loss include those for blood pressure, diabetes, heart disease, and cholesterol.

-Alopecia from drugs is a usually reversible nonscarring diffuse hair loss that occurs within days to weeks of starting a new medication or changing the dose.
+Alopecia from drugs is a usually reversible, nonscarring, diffuse hair loss that occurs within days to weeks of starting a new medication or changing the dose, but in some cases, it can lead to permanent hair loss, particularly when associated with conditions like scarring alopecia.

-What Types of Hair Loss Caused by Medications Are There?
+What Types of Hair Loss Caused by Medications Affect Hair Follicles?

 There are two types of drug-induced hair loss: